 If you are driving yourself to Phu Chi Fa, be sure to stop for beautiful photo opportunities.

-If you’re hiring a taxi driver, be sure to settle on a deal that allows you to stop along the way for pictures.
+If you’re hiring a taxi driver, be sure to settle on a deal or offer a small commission, so that you can stop along the way for pictures.

 4. Know Before You Go

 One of the more unfortunate parts of Phu Chi Fa is that there is a lot of child labor present.